 ENGL 256 (3) Advanced Composition - Portfolio

-Prereq: ENGL& 101, 103, 107, and 235 with a
+Prereq: ENGL& 101, 103, 107, and 235 with a 2.0 or better

 Advanced study in rhetoric concentrating on the revision process in writing and editing.
 Required capstone course for student completion of Pierce College's Written .
-Communication Endorsement
+Communication Endorsement.